 Blood clots and/or tissue passing from the vagina

-Everyone experiencing an early pregnancy termination experiences bleeding.
-Depending on the amount of flow, and how quickly it is passing through the vagina, there may be some blood clots.
+Everyone experiencing the end of an early pregnancy will have some bleeding.
+Depending on the amount of flow, and how quickly it passes through the vagina, there may be some blood clots.
 If the pregnancy was longer than eight weeks, it is more likely that visible fetal tissue may pass.
 It could be mixed in with clotted blood, or visible as small but distinct bit of grayish tissue.
 Tissue passing is nothing to be concerned about, and the tissue itself can be flushed safely.

 Following longer pregnancies, the cervix may soften to allow an easier passing of fluid and tissue.
 Physicians recommend avoiding putting anything into the vagina, such as tampons or insertive sex, for up to two weeks after an early pregnancy ends to avoid infection.

-hCG, the hormone associated with pregnancy, may take between 4 – 6 weeks to return to its normal resting state.
+hCG, the hormone associated with pregnancy, may take between 4 – 6 weeks to return to its pre-pregnancy resting state.
 Typically, the further along the pregnancy was, the longer it will take for hCG to disappear.
-Pregnancy side effects, such as morning sickness and breast tenderness, will begin disappearing as hCG drops.
+Pregnancy side effects such as morning sickness and breast tenderness will begin to disappear as hCG drops.
 A pregnancy test can confirm when hCG has lowered to its normal level.